 Essential Oils for Winter + Aromatherapy Guides

-Fall is officially here, and in the Pacific Northwest, we’re already seeing pumpkin spice lattes in hand, cozy sweaters and autumn tone jackets on the streets.
-Our umbrellas are almost out and ready for the upcoming rain.
-The air is thick with pine and cedar, and the markets are full of red apples, squash, gourds, pomegranates, and walnuts.
-Don’t forget that winter is right around the corner.
+Fall is officially here, and in the Pacific Northwest, we’re seeing cozy sweaters and autumn tone jackets on the streets.
+Our umbrellas are almost out and ready for the rain.
+The air is thick with pine and cedar, and the markets have been full of red apples, squash, gourds, pomegranates, and walnuts.
+Don’t forget that winter is officially right around the corner.
 So naturally, my mind turns to the Essential Oils and Essential Oil blends of winter.
 Our Essential Oil Blends for Winter Collection features unique seasonal blends plus a wide selection of single note EOs for you to use as is or to create your own signature scent.

 Essential Oils for Winter — Our Blends Collection